jedi-academy/learn-4850/data/assignments/assignment2.md

 of your projects are getting very obtuse (hard to read/follow), for yourselves as well as an outsider.
 You said in class today that you are familiar with jsdoc-style commenting. _Ding!_ (or whatever sound a lightbulb coming on makes) -> you can use jsdoc-style block or inline comments to separate chunks of your code :)

+### Reminder: you can ask for help

+If you get stuck, ask for help!
+Post questions on our slack channel!
+Ask for a zoom session!

+I have previous commitments Thursday morning, and all day Saturday, but can be available Weds/Thu/Fri afternoon or late Weds/Thu evenings
+.